yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-SocialCareService-intro.md

 ### **Coverage and references**

- - A Data Provider MUST offer FHIR resources that represent its own Services.
+ - A Data Provider MUST offer FHIR resources that represent the Services provided to its service users.
+These may be either in-house services and/or services commissioned from external 3rd parties

  - When referencing a Service from another resource, the provider must populate the reference.display with the value held in the Service type.display.